josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/README.md

 ## 🛰️ Orientation

-This cluster uses the :contentReference[oaicite:0]{index=0} and the Protocol of Sèvres as a bounded historical learning environment for teaching:
+This cluster uses the Suez Crisis and the Protocol of Sèvres as a bounded historical learning environment for teaching:

 - systems literacy,
 - governance analysis,